zevio/pcu_language/README.md

 `make init`

+# Usage in another project

-If you wish to import this module in another Python project, please use this import :
+If you wish to import this module in another Python project, please install it :

+`pip install pcu-language`

+Then, add this import line at the beginning of your Python file :

-`import pcu_language`
+`from pcu_langage import pcu_language`

+You can now use pcu_language's functions, for example :

+`pcu_language.detectLanguage("path/to/txt/file")`

 ## Test